Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 My Aquaponic Adventure: Fish Tales and Greener Greens

-You know, back when the pandemic hit, I found myself scrolling through videos of people growing gardens in their kitchens.
-It ignited some long-buried passion backyard adventures.
-The way these folks talked about aquaponics—growing with fish—felt almost magical.
+You know, back when the pandemic hit, I found myself scrolling through videos of people gardens in their kitchens.
+It ignited some long-buried passion for adventures.
+The way these folks talked about aquaponics—growing plants with fish— almost magical.
 So, of course, I thought, “Why not me?”
 How hard could it be?
 Spoiler: it was harder than it looked, but what a ride it was!

 I had this little patch in my backyard that was always too shady for the veggies I tried to grow in the past.
-But with aquaponics, I figured I could leverage the fish to help grow my beloved herbs and maybe some lettuce.
-So, one sunny afternoon, armed with a few YouTube tutorials, I marched over to my , ready to repurpose what I could find.
+But with aquaponics, I figured I could leverage the fish to help grow my beloved and maybe some lettuce.
+So, one sunny afternoon, armed with a few , I marched over to my shed, ready to repurpose what I could find.

 The Fishy Beginnings